ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ### Most liked Aspects/Features & Pain Points

-23.5% respondents most like the aspect of Solidity that makes it similar to other programming languages.
+23.5% of respondents most like Solidity's similarity to other programming languages.

 Others like it is easy to learn (17.4%), statically typed (16.3%), simple (15.4%).